 3. Animating force.
 I do believe there is a force larger than ourselves that we humans engage with in this life and on this planet.
 In a sense, co-creating with us.
 For me it is not a white haired dude sitting on a throne.
 I instead experience this force flowing though me, available to me and reminding me in my better moments that I am a part of something much larger than just myself.

-I have come to believe this presence helps us play a part in creating more complexity and compassion in the Kosmos.
-And what a dance it is where I create as an individual and as part of a collective.
+Based on many experiences, I have come to accept this presence helps us play a part in creating more complexity and compassion in the Kosmos.
+And what a dance it is where I contribute something as an individual and as part of a collective.
 The human experiment is just the latest of its projects.
 It is unpredictable, creative and fails quite often.
 You can call this spirit or the sum total of the 8 billion individuals being and doing what they are in each moment.
 It is a powerful, mysterious, presence in every moment that I have experienced when I have turned my attention to it.
 When I am in the flow of it, my best creations have come forth and I act towards others as my better angel.

-When I have reflected on how change happens, one of the narratives that it is the world that comes closest to my experience is “co-creation.”
+When I have reflected on how change happens, as I have mentioned before, one of the narratives that it is the world that comes closest to my experience is “co-creation.”
 This story on the face of it points to a larger field of “spirit” that encompasses all things in the Kosmos.
-Star Wars called it “the force” but whatever you call it is not some anthropomorphic vision of God the father or anything that would approximate human form.
+Star Wars called it “the force” but whatever you call it is not anything that approximates human form.
 Its presence in my experience is indescribable in human words.
 It is more of a experience you have than anything else.

 What I mean by that is that it was far too easy for me to confuse standing up for something with self-righteousness.
-The question that eventually informed me was,..
-IF I was going to put my life on the line, was I doing it for reasons I really believed in.
+The question that eventually informed me about this was,..
+IF I was going to put my life on the line, was I doing it for the right reasons.
 In my experience with the Viet Nam draft for example, I had to decide if I was willing to put my life on the line and take another's life for the stated goals of that unholy war.
-The answer on that one for me was NO...
+The answer on that one was NO...
 I will not participate.
-I found that once the challenging moments came if I wasn't rooted in my true intentions, I was in trouble, blown about by whatever wind happened to moving by.

 I suspect that going forward, those of you who come after me are going to be more challenged than my generation was, as we transition from where we are now to whatever is next.
 Human culture has gone through 6-7 of these transitions, and there is no guarantee that things will get better in the short term.

-In the long term however, intelligence has always advanced to more complex and compassionate forms, but that may be of little solace, as the waves sweep you along.
-Sometimes it’s extremely difficult to identify what to do or be as it is happening.
-That’s why I found it was so important in the quiet time before the wave comes, to get grounded in what was important to me.
+In the long term however, intelligence has always expanded to more complex and compassionate forms, but that may be of little solace, as you get swept along by the revolutionary waves of radical change.
+Sometimes it’s extremely difficult to identify what to do as it is happening.
+That’s why I found it was so important for me in the quiet time before the CRISIS was upon me to get grounded in what was important.
 What stories did I want to live into?
-If I did that, when the wave arrived I did what was right for me without thinking.
+What did I want to stand for.
+If I did that, when the crisis arrived I did what was right for me without thinking.